timelystream/timelystream.com/docs/guides/python/sql-on-pandas.md

 ## How to execute SQL on a Pandas DataFrame

-Pandas DataFrames stored in local variables can be queried as if they are regular tables within DuckDB.
+Pandas DataFrames stored in local variables can be queried as if they are regular tables within Blazar.

 ```py
 import duckdb